-The Board met on three occasions during the year ending 31 March 2017 and all meetings were quorate.
+The Board met on three occasions during the year ending 31 March 2018.
+Two meetings were quorate and one inquorate, the latter which proceeded on an informal basis.

 Functions and Operation of the Board

 The two primary functions of a Local Pension Board are to assist the Administering Authority to: